nesi/support-docs/docs/Getting_Started/Next_Steps/Multithreading_Scaling_Example.md

 3106248.0      Rscript         00:03:14    12:50.719     4  406516K COMPLETED
 ```

-Our job performed 5,000 iterations using four CPU cores and a maximum
+Our job performed 5,000 iterations using four logical CPU cores and a
-memory of 406,516KB (0.4 GB).
-In total, the job ran for 3 minutes and 17
+maximum memory of 406,516KB (0.4 GB).
+In total, the job ran for 3
-seconds.
+minutes and 17 seconds.

 We will initially assume that our job's wall time and memory will scale
 linearly with the number of iterations.
 However, we don't know that for